- Four poster bed

 A delightful stone-built, mid-terrace cottage, situated in the ever popular village of Horton-in-Ribblesdale, home of the famous Three Peaks, 6 miles from Settle.
 Pen-y-Ghent View offers comfortable, well-equipped accommodation in a lovely location, within easy walking distance of a traditional pub.
 The property boasts a four poster bed, an open fire, an enclosed patio area in which to sit out and enjoy a barbecue and lovely views of the Three Peaks.
 The famous Settle to Carlisle Railway line, which passes through the magnificent Ribblehead Viaduct, is just a 10 minute walk away, whilst the market towns of Settle and Skipton are well worth a visit.
 Various walks can be enjoyed from the doorstep, on the Pennine Way and in the Yorkshire Dales National Park, while the more energetic visitor can 'clock in' at the Pen-y-Ghent cafe and take on the challenge of the Three Peaks walk!
 A wonderful base for a holiday in the Dales.

 Over three floors.
 Three bedrooms: 1 x 1st floor double with four poster bed, 1 x 1st floor adult bunk, 1 x 2nd floor twin.
 1st floor bathroom with corner bath with electric shower over, basin and WC.
-Fitted kitchen with dining area and woodburning stove.
+Fitted kitchen with dining area and multi-fuel stove.
 Sitting room (comfy seats for 5) with open fire.
 Understairs storage space.

-Oil central heating with open fire in sitting room and wood burning stove in dining area.
+Oil central heating with open fire in sitting room and multi-fuel stove in dining area.
 Electric cooker, LPG hob, microwave, fridge/freezer, dishwasher, washing machine, dryer, TV with FreeSat, DVD, radio/CD player, library of books and DVDs.
-Fuel, power and starter pack for open fire inc. in rent.
+Fuel, power and starter pack for fire and stove inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Roadside parking on first come, first served basis.
 Enclosed rear patio with garden furniture.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop 6 miles, pubs 2 mins walk.
 Note: The property overlooks a main through road and as such there may be some traffic noise.

 About the location